kaeraali-flutterint/ioffice/README.md

 ## Usage

-1. `cp ioffice.example.yaml ioffice.yaml`
+This section assumes you have downloaded the application from the latest [release](https://github.com/alicekaerast/ioffice/releases/latest) and have installed this to somewhere in $PATH.
+If you are running this from source code, replace `ioffice` with `go run .` in the below documentation.

+1. create ioffice.yaml in either your $HOME directory or ~/.config/ (or this directory if working from source code)
 2. Set up your authentication (see Auth section next)
 3. Set your instance's hostname (`example` in https://example.ioffice.com)
-4. Run the application to get a list of your future bookings (`go run .` or `./ioffice`)
+4. Run the application to get a list of your future bookings (`ioffice`)
-5. Book a named room by passing in a date and a room name (`go run . create 2022-03-13 2101` or `./ioffice create 2022-03-13 2102`)
+5. Book a named room by passing in a date and a room name (`ioffice create 2022-03-13 2101`)
 6. From your list of reservations, take the room ID of the desk you prefer and put it into ioffice.yaml
-7. Now you can also reserve this desk for a full day without passing in the number (`go run . create 2022-03-13` or `./ioffice create 2022-03-13`)
+7. Now you can also reserve this desk for a full day without passing in the number (`ioffice . create 2022-03-13`)
-8. You can then cancel or check in to your reservation by passing its ID (`go run . cancel 68610` or `./ioffice checkin 68610`)
+8. You can then cancel or check in to your reservation by passing its ID (`ioffice checkin 68610`)

 ### Auth